JoelFaldin/c-learning/hex/readme.md

 Additional info:
 - This program accepts flags.
 Use `-a` for abbreviated output.
 - For outputting help, just run `./a.out -h`.
 It will output details about program usage.
+- If you run the program with `./a.out -v`, it will output program version.
 - If you run the program with no arguments or flags, it will print basic program usage.

 Contents of `hex/file.txt`: